Oklahoma City Adoption Attorney

 The expenses associated with adopting vary according to the type of adoption you pursue and where your child is from.
 Such expenses can include application fees, the cost of the social worker's home study, court costs, adoptive parent training, prenatal and delivery medical expenses, foster care fees, orphanage donations, foreign fees and travel costs.
 These costs can quickly mount, leaving you discouraged about your ability to afford an adoption.
 But there are resources available to help you defray the costs of adoption, including loans, grants, employer benefits, tax credits and others.
 Oklahoma attorney Christopher A. Wood offers a payment plan to give families time to pay all the fees of an adoption.

-For an Oklahoma step-parent adoption, with consent of the parents, Oklahoma City, attorney Christopher A. Wood charges a flat fee of $1,500.
+For an Oklahoma step-parent adoption, with consent of the parents, Oklahoma City, attorney Christopher A. Wood charges a flat fee of $2,100.
 This includes all court costs and fees.
 The only cost not included is for a home study which is not required as long as you have been married for one year before the Adoption Decree is entered.
-Payment plans are available for step parent adoptions.
+Payment plans are available for stepparent adoptions.

-For an Oklahoma grandparent adoption, with consent of the parents, Oklahoma City attorney Christopher A. Wood charges a flat fee of $2,000.
-This includes all court costs and fees, including the required home study.
+For an Oklahoma grandparent adoption, with the consent of the parents, Oklahoma City attorney Christopher A. Wood charges a flat fee of $2,100.
+This includes all court costs and fees.
+The required home study is not included in the cost.
 Payment plans are available for grandparent adoptions.